po1sigala/live/01-Class-Content/18-NoSQL-dev/01-Activities/02_Stu-Compass/README.md

-# 📖 TITLE WRITTEN AS A GITHUB ISSUE AND/OR JIRA TICKET; START WITH A VERB! (e.g., Implement Media Queries for Screens)
+# 📖 Creating and Viewing Data With MongoDB Compass

 Work with a partner to implement the following user story:

-* As a developer, I want to create a MongoDB database to store my data.
+* As a developer, I want to create a MongoDB database to store data.

-* As an developer, I want to add a document to the database and visually explore that data using Compass.
+* As an developer, I want to add a collection to my database and insert a document so that I can visually explore that data using MongoDB Compass.

 ## Acceptance Criteria